Frequently Asked Questions

 Is Dubai chocolate gluten-free?

 Traditional Dubai chocolate is not gluten-free.
 The knafeh (kadayif) pastry strands that provide the signature crunch are made from wheat flour, which contains gluten.
 This is a core component of the Dubai chocolate experience, so standard recipes will always contain gluten.
 If you have celiac disease or a gluten sensitivity, you should avoid conventional Dubai chocolate bars.
 However, gluten-free versions of Dubai chocolate are possible and increasingly available.
-Some home bakers and specialty chocolatiers substitute the wheat-based kadayif with gluten-free alternatives such as toasted shredded coconut, crushed rice krispies, or gluten-free kadayif made from rice flour.
-These substitutions alter the texture slightly but can still deliver a satisfying crunch that complements the pistachio cream and chocolate.
+Some brands like Davis Chocolate use puffed quinoa instead of wheat kunafa, and Sweetifi makes a gluten-free kataifi pastry from corn starch and rice flour.
+Home bakers can also substitute with crushed gluten-free Rice Chex cereal or toasted coconut shreds for the crunchy layer.
+For a complete guide to certified gluten-free brands, three crunch substitutes, and step-by-step homemade recipes, see our full article: [Gluten-Free Dubai Chocolate Guide](/blog/gluten-free-dubai-chocolate-guide).
 If you are purchasing Dubai chocolate from a shop or online retailer, always check the ingredient list and allergen information carefully.
 Even if a bar uses gluten-free alternatives for the crunchy element, it may still be produced in a facility that handles wheat products, posing a cross-contamination risk.
-For the safest option, look for producers who specifically certify their products as gluten-free or make your own at home using verified gluten-free ingredients.
+For the safest option, look for products with explicit gluten-free certification.

 What is Dubai chocolate?